daemonraco/toobasic/docs/uselayout.md

 <?php
 $Defaults["layout"] = "mylayout";
 ```
-In this way, you may enter your page just specifiying your action.
+In this way, you may enter your page just specifying your action.

 Also, you may do this to have a default action:
 ```php